thibaut-trouve/sendgrid-ts-mail/README.md

 - Detects and extracts the variables from the templates
 - Generate typings

+There is no extra dependency, [@sendgrid/mail](https://github.com/sendgrid/sendgrid-nodejs/tree/main/packages/mail) is a peer-dependency.
+This package's purpose is only to add typings to the official SendGrid Library.

 ## Getting started

 ### 1. Install dependencies
+If you do not use the official Sendgrid Javascript SDK, you need to install it.
+(`npm install --save @sendgrid/mail`)

 ```bash
 # For npm
 npm install --save sendgrid-ts-mail